-- 29. We register applicants on the Early Years Register if: - every person providing childcare and/or looking after children on the premises where childcare is provided is suitable to look after young children - every person living or working on the premises where childcare is provided is suitable to be in regular contact with young children - they meet or will meet when starting to care for children all the safeguarding and welfare and learning and development requirements of the Early Years Foundation Stage and associated regulations - these requirements are set out in Statutory Framework for the Early Years Foundation Stage - childminder applicants have completed a local authority approved training course and paediatric first aid training - the application fee has been paid.
+- 29. We register applicants on the Early Years Register if: - every person providing childcare and/or looking after children on the premises where childcare is provided is suitable to look after young children - every person living or working on the premises where childcare is provided is suitable to be in regular contact with young children - they meet or will meet when starting to care for children all the safeguarding and welfare and learning and development requirements of the Early Years Foundation Stage and associated regulations - these requirements are set out in Statutory Framework for the Early Years Foundation Stage - childminder applicants have completed a paediatric first aid training course and completed training that helps them to understand the Early Years Foundation Stage - the application fee has been paid.

-Exemption from the learning and development requirements19
+Exemption from the learning and development requirements

 - 30. Providers may apply to the Department for Education for exemption from elements of the learning and development requirements in certain circumstances.
-Where exemptions are granted, we will disregard those elements when deciding whether to grant registration. - 31.
+Where exemptions are granted, we will disregard those elements when deciding whether to grant registration.
+Out of school provision and holiday clubs will be exempt from learning and development requirements for those children that attend reception or nursery classes. - 31.
 There is no exemption from the safeguarding and welfare requirements as these deal with fundamental issues of child safety.